-- Termination of Tenancy with 24 Hours Notice: If tenant or someone in the tenant’s control deliberately inflicts substantial damage exceeding $400 to the premises, landlord may deliver a written notice to quit specifying that the rental agreement will terminate upon a date that is not less than 24 hours after service of the notice. (§§ 34.03.220(a)(1))
+- Termination of Tenancy with 24 Hours Notice: If the tenant or someone in the tenant’s control deliberately inflicts substantial damage exceeding $400 to the rental unit, the landlord may deliver a written notice to quit specifying that the rental agreement will terminate within 24 hours after the notice was delivered. (§§ 34.03.220(a)(1))

-- Termination of Tenancy for Nonpayment of Utilities: If a public utility providing electricity, natural gas, or water to the premises occupied by the tenant discontinues service for nonpayment, five-day notice is required, and the tenant has three days to remedy by reinstating service and paying landlord for any amounts paid by the landlord to reinstate the service.
-Three-day notice is required if a similar breach occurs again within six months of an earlier breach for which notice was given. (§§ 34.03.220(a)(1))
+- Termination of Tenancy for Nonpayment of Utilities: If a public utility providing electricity, natural gas, or water to the rental unit discontinues service for nonpayment, five days notice is required, and the tenant has three days to have service reinstated and must pay landlord for any amounts the landlord paid to reinstate the service.
+Three days notice is required if a similar breach occurs again within six months. (§§ 34.03.220(a)(1))

 - Notice of Date/Time of Move-Out Inspection: No statute

-- Termination for Lease Violation: If tenant is in noncompliance with either the rental agreement or statutory Tenant Duties, other than deliberate damage to the premises, landlord may give written notice to quit specifying the breach and that the rental agreement will terminate not less than 10 days after service of the notice.
-If breach is not remedied, the rental agreement terminates as provided in the notice.
-If the breach is remedial by repairs or the payment of damages or otherwise and the tenant adequately remedies the breach before the date specified in the notice, the rental agreement will not terminate.
+- Termination for Lease Violation: If the tenant is not in compliance with either the rental agreement or statutory Tenant Duties, other than deliberate damage to the premises, the landlord may give written notice to quit specifying the breach and that the rental agreement will terminate not less than 10 days after service of the notice.
+If the breach is not remedied, the rental agreement terminates, as detailed in the notice.
+If the breach is remedial by repairs or the payment of damages and the tenant adequately remedies the breach before the date specified in the notice, the rental agreement will not terminate.
 See statute for additional provisions. (§§ 34.03.220(a)(2))